-Please read this announcement from First Surgical Hospital.
-This is the hospital where Dr. Rosenfeld performs all Tubal Reversals.
+Announcement from First Surgical Hospital where Dr. Rosenfeld performs all Tubal Reversals.

-Please know that we will be observing for signs or indications of flu-like symptoms and taking temperatures of people accessing the hospital.
+- All patients will have their temperature taken prior to entering the facility.
 If there is an active fever, that person will be refused entry and referred to their primary care physician.
-ER patients will be evaluated and treated based on the CDC recommendations, in cooperation with the County Health Department.
+ER patients will be evaluated and treated based on the CDC recommendations, in cooperation with the Harris County Health Department.

 Housekeeping has increased frequency of rounds, focusing on more frequent wiping of common area surfaces, (doors, door handles, counter tops).
 We encourage each department to do the same within their work areas.
 All employees should continue to practice good hygiene by washing hands frequently and avoiding touching the face.